 KCLSU Supported Campaigns

-These are the proposed campaigns that have gained enough support (be it through 150 student signatures, 75 Association signatures, or both) and are now KCLSU supported campaigns - this means the campaign lead will work with KCLSU's support to try and make their campaign aim a reality
+These are the proposed campaigns that have gained enough support (be it through 150 student signatures, 75 network signatures, or both) and are now KCLSU supported campaigns - this means the campaign's officer will work with KCLSU's support to try and make their campaign aim a reality

 Campaigns seeking extra support

-These are ideas that require the support of both 150 students and 75 members of the campaign lead's chosen Association(s).
-Having the extra support is important for some campaigns so these are the ideas that have technically passed as a KCLSU supported campaign but would like the extra support of students or Associations.
+These are ideas that require the support of both 150 students and 75 members of the campaign lead's chosen network(s).
+Having the extra support is important for some campaigns so these are the ideas that have technically passed as a KCLSU supported campaign but would like the extra support of students or networks.

 How can we support these campaigns?